-If you own leggings with mesh panels, a crop top that can go from the studio to cinq à sept, or a strappy sports bra that wouldn’t look out of place on Fifty Shades of Grey, even if it’s not by Michi, you can thank Michelle Watson.
+If you own leggings with mesh panels, a crop top that can go from the studio to cinq à sept, or a one-shoulder sports bra that wouldn’t look out of place on Fifty Shades of Grey, even if it’s not by Michi, you can thank Michelle Watson.
 With her trend-leading luxury athleisure, she’s influencing not just what her loyal fans wear, but also how other brands design.
 She’s the Karl Lagerfeld of the fitness world.
 And with good reason.

 The Calgary native was living in New York, working on the design team for RLX Ralph Lauren, when she realized she needed activewear as fashionable as the rest of her wardrobe.
 “I was doing a wide variety of workouts, and it was convenient to wear the same clothes to and from the gym, as well as from one workout to the next,” says Watson.
 “I also wanted these workout pieces to have crossover potential, to seamlessly style with my regular clothing.”
 So in 2010, in New York City, Michi was born (the label is now based in Toronto).

 For the Spring 2018 collection, the Michi palette is bolder and brighter, with fire red, deep-sea navy, and cool whites with a bluish undertone.
 Wearing an entire Michi outfit makes us feel like a varsity athlete (if barre class were a team sport!).

 “The theme of this collection is the effect of colour on performance,” Watson tells us.
 “Colours have been shown to have psychological properties that can be harnessed by the wearer to motivate physical and mental well-being.”
 The red is energizing, for instance, while the blue increases calming and clear thinking.
 Of course, Michi’s signature elements, such as compressive fabric, the three-inch shaper waistband, slimming design lines, mesh inserts, cut-outs, lace-up details and lattice trim, are still there, too.